gatsbyjs/gatsby/docs/docs/using-cloudinary-image-service.md

 - Upload your images to a folder on Cloudinary.
 This folder can have any name of your choosing.
 - Obtain your API key and API secret from your Cloudinary dashboard.
-- Have [dotenv](https://www.npmjs.com/package/dotenv) module installed for loading environment variables from a `.env` file.
+- Have the [dotenv](https://www.npmjs.com/package/dotenv) module installed for loading environment variables from a `.env` file.

 ### Using gatsby-source-cloudinary